 The term Fair Usage Policy a.k.a FUP is the policy or the rule employed by ISP to its customer.
-As per the rule, service providers implement FUP to customers for the equal and even amount of data distribution.
+As per the rule, service providers implement FUP to customers for an equal and even amount of data distribution.
 Not everyone on the internet uses the same amount of bandwidth or the data that is provided to him/her.
-There will be some customers who use the internet in the high amount which might affect the whole quality of the network and depreciate the internet experience for many users in the network.
+There will be some customers who use the internet in a high amount which might affect the whole quality of the network and depreciate the internet experience for many users in the network.

 Service providers apply FUP rules so that excessive data consumers shouldnot affect the data usage experience of others.